luancolombo/projeto-golf-desk/README.md

 - Review high-volume service logs, moving repetitive operational logs such as authenticated user lookup from `INFO` to `DEBUG`.
 - Evaluate JWT authentication lookup optimization, reducing repeated user database reads when the token already carries safe claims.
 - Add database indexes for the most used Agenda queries, especially by play date, booking, booking player, payment, rental, receipt, and ticket relationships.
+- Add full pagination controls to other frontend list screens as their datasets grow.
+- Improve OpenAPI schemas for paginated responses with dedicated response examples.
 - Admin/maintenance view for resolving rental damage reports.
 - Optional billing flow for damaged or lost rental items.
 - Pricing rule evolution with professional price, season, and twilight configuration.